IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-html5/README.md

   [This change](https://core.trac.wordpress.org/changeset/57545) lets you set a `Requires Plugins` header in your plugin with a list of plugin slugs that are necessary for your plugin to work.
 Perhaps it will also reopen the door for framework-like plugins in the directory, which have been [disallowed since 2016](https://make.wordpress.org/plugins/2016/03/01/please-do-not-submit-frameworks/).

+  *Contra : We cannot use this effort for the theme since themes doesn't support a plugin dependency header yet.*

 # Development

 ## Tips

+### Make yourself a priorization list what tasks to implement first

+We probably don't need __all__ renderer functions for our show cases.

+Ask your team mates which form elements they need first (notably text inputs and stuff) and implement them as first.

-Remember that the HTML5 renderer output will usually targeting published pages.
+### Remember that the HTML5 renderer output will usually targeting published pages.

 - keep the output _simple_ and _tiny_ HTML5

-  - should ideally look well on mobile devices
+  - should ideally look well on mobile devices and desktop

 - should be standards based - don't use quirky HTML hacks